muhyusranam86/DataScience_Portfolio/README.md

 **Highlights:**
 - Key Libraries used: PIL, tensorflow.
-- I ran the training model for 5 epochs.
+- Conducted the training model for 5 epochs.
 Images were augmented for horizontal flipping.

-**Metrics:** The final test MAE was 7.3382 at epoch #5.
-Best MAE was at epoch #4, MAE of 6.3124
+**Metrics:** The MAE final test was 6.1101 at epoch #5 as well as being the best MAE value